NEWS & EVENTS

 Join us on any of the following social media channels for our most critical updates.
 See how to better advocate for a healthy and safe environment, and to influence attitudes and get others in your community involved!
 Stay on top of environmentally newsworthy issues, events, articles, and videos, and keep track of AltmanNewman case outcomes.

-US EPA moves to restore Air Nuisance Rule; public comments due March 25, 2024
+US EPA moves to restore Air Nuisance Rule; public comments due April 24, 2024

 On February 22, the US EPA announced it intends to reinstate Ohio’s Air Nuisance Rule (ANR), a critical tool for Ohio residents and communities that the agency removed from Ohio’s State Implementation Plan (SIP) to enforce the Clean Air Act in 2020.
-If the agency’s proposed action is finalized after a 30-day public comment period, Ohio residents will once again be able to directly protect their health and property by using the ANR.
+If the agency’s proposed action is finalized after a 60-day public comment period, Ohio residents will once again be able to directly protect their health and property by using the ANR.

 In announcing its proposed action, US EPA cited the facts and the law AltmanNewman urged the federal government to use to reject the illegal removal of the ANR from the SIP.
 That illegal removal four years ago has deprived Ohioans of their best tool to fight air pollution.

 Despite this huge victory, the fight is not over.
-Now, we must let USEPA know the importance and value of the ANR for Ohioans before the public comment period ends on March 25.
+Now, we must let USEPA know the importance and value of the ANR for Ohioans before the public comment period ends on April 24.
 Click here to learn more about what led to the removal of the ANR and how you can help ensure that Ohio residents and communities are once again able to hold polluters accountable when our government won’t.

 Local officials, concerned about contamination at former Beckjord site, work to bring urgency to federal case on cleanup (2023)